particle-iot/device-os/docs/dependencies.md

 - `brew link --overwrite gcc-arm-none-eabi-49` (example)
 - `arm-none-eabi-gcc --version` (should now say v4.9.x)

-#### 1. GCC for ARM Cortex processors
-The Spark Core uses an ARM Cortex M3 CPU based microcontroller.
-All of the code is built around the GNU GCC toolchain offered and maintained by ARM.

 #### 2. Make
 In order to turn your source code into binaries, you will need a tool called `make`.
 Windows users need to explicitly install `make` on their machines.
 Make sure you can use it from the terminal window.